Ficool

 It was no beast.
 A human.
 And only one of them.
 The steps were clear, but not heavy.
 Less likely to be a man.
 Perhaps a child or a woman.

-"A human," Blanc whispered, "north-west of here, quite a bit of distance, probably a woman."
+"A human," Blanc whispered, pointing with his chin, "North-west of here, quite a bit of distance, probably a woman."

 "What should we do?"
 Celine whispered back, "Should we go to her or just keep searching for the cave and ignore her?"

 "What if she knows of the cave?"
 Blanc wondered, "We cannot risk it.
-I suggest we kill her after questioning her."
+I suggest we kill her after we question her."

 "BLANC!"
-Kael spoke out loud, but a hand from Blanc covered his mouth.
+Kael spoke out loud, only for Blanc's hand to cover his mouth.

 "Shh, you dumb little…" Blanc began whispering, but suddenly stopped.